jonathanreveille/p7/README.md

 possible way.
 I decided to carry on with pytest for this project in order to respect this rule.

-In this project you will test units and also mocks, to imitate answers from an API service.
+In this project, you will see test units and also mocks, to imitate answers from an API service.

-This project is coded in python 3.7
+This project is coded in python 3.7 and it involves :
+Use of Flask Framework.
+Use of Google Maps API.
+Use of MediaWiki API.
+Use of Regular expression.

 If you want to run this project, you need to get yourself a GoogleKey in order to be able to use their services.